Whether for good or for ill, time flowed as it should.

 Fundamentally, this first volume is about faith—religious or otherwise.
 Col was originally introduced as a young wannabe scholar who hoped to use the guise of religion to protect his hometown’s pagan beliefs.
 Through meeting Holo he came face-to-face with true validation of those beliefs, and over the course of their travels came to understand her not only as the god she symbolizes, but the person she is.
 Since then, his dedication to God has evolved from that of simple childhood understanding to a greater appreciation for the power belief can give.
 Religion for Col is not a form of fearful submission under a higher power, it’s the act of spreading reassurance and hope to people, regardless of their circumstance.
 He’s not so much dedicated to the Church itself, but the act of living with belief.
 That’s why he’s so personally affronted by the situation presented in this book—to him, the Church has become twisted from the true purpose of its existence, instead motivated by greed.
 The reality that institutionalized religion has always been a business is secondary; for readers it’s the pure-hearted motivations of Col and Hyland that make their hard work worth supporting.

 The second part of this story is that of Myuri, who loves Col with the adoration and devotion of a preteen.
-There is of course her romantic crush on the young man (which I’ll mention in more detail), but more important to the story is their friendship.
+There is of course her romantic crush on the young man (which I’ll mention in more detail later), but more important to the story is their friendship.
 Col is the only other person aside from her parents who knows her true nature—wolf ears and tail inherited from the Wisewolf—and that she doesn’t have to hide from.
 They are siblings in every sense of the word aside from the literal one, and they act it; Myuri is the spoiled little sister who knows exactly how much she can get away with, and Col is the caring but exasperated older brother.
 Their conversations flow naturally from the shared history they have, and it’s clear in their interactions that the depths of their love for each other is unconditional.

 As I mentioned, it’s no secret that Myuri has a crush on Col. As is common for preteens, her perception of the kindness and attention he gives has morphed into the sweet beginnings of first love.
 Thankfully, it’s very obviously one-sided, and Col not only respectfully turns down her romantic feelings without invalidating them, but reassures her that it won’t change their relationship—he cares for her deeply, just not romantically.
 Whether this changes in future books is yet to be seen of course, but for this first novel, Hasekura has kept the two in the (much more interesting) sibling dynamic.